azz0r/azz0r/README.md

 - 🔭 I’m currently working on [fedsim](https://fedsim.io)

-- 👨‍💻 All of my projects are available at [aaronlote.com](https://aaronlote.com)

 - 💬 Ask me about **react, javascript**

 - 📫 How to reach me **aaron.lote@gmail.com**